Protect and enhance the natural environment and the services it provides.

 To deliver our duty as a public authority under the Natural Environment and Rural Communities Act 2006 we work to protect and enhance the natural environment.
-We are currently committing to deliver Net Gain for biodiversity in the delivery of our capital programme and across our landholdings.
-This approach includes all development activities we undertake.
-We are working closely to understand the additional requirements that are expected through the Environment Bill and will ensure we will meet these requirements and deliver at least a 10% net gain in biodiversity and the provision of a 30 year maintenance plan for biodiversity gains where needed.
+We will strive to play our part in nature recovery and the delivery of biodiversity net gain.
+We are currently committing to deliver improvements for biodiversity in our capital programme and across our landholdings.
+We recognise the additional biodiversity requirements and opportunities that will arise through the Environment Act and will ensure we meet these requirements.

 Following the launch of the Government’s Natural Environment White Paper in June 2011, outlining their vision for the natural environment over the next 50 years, we have developed a UU Natural Environment Strategy.

 Our strategy commits us to:

 - aim to comply with all national and international natural environment legislation, either directly or through our contractors / partners

 - integrate the management of the natural environment into business as usual activities

 - communicate, share and embed where possible best practice across UU employees, partners and contractors

 - work with partners and stakeholders to actively inform and influence future developments affecting the natural environment and United Utilities, based on sound evidence